 A. Written Charge and Summary of Evidence.

-1. On the date of the decision, a written charge and a summary of the evidence supporting such charge shall be filed with the Superintendent or designee.
+1. The decision to recommend discipline shall be made within two (2) school days after learning of the alleged misconduct.
+On the date of the decision, a written charge and a summary of the evidence supporting such charge shall be filed with the Superintendent or designee.

 2. The principal shall, within two (2) school days of the decision, send written notice by registered or certified mail or by personal delivery to the student and his or her parent or guardian informing them of the rights established under the Student Discipline Act.